peewpw/PrettyTrusts/README.md

 *Should* work with older and new PowerView outputs.

 Everything is processed client-side, and no resources are loaded from outside of this repository.
 You can just clone/download the repository and open index.html in a browser to get started!
+Or go to **http://peewpw.github.io/prettytrusts**.

 You can choose to have arrows display direction of access (default) or direction of trust (how Microsoft talks about trusts).